CITRIS Workforce Innovation

 Yes!
 Even if you have little or no work experience, you can apply to the program to gain skills that will increase your employment prospects when you enter the job market.
 CITRIS will also provide workshops to prepare you for your internship.

-Positions are also available for non-STEM majors so if you are interested in applying your skills to advance technology applications in the sectors listed above, this internship is for you.
+Positions are also available for non-STEM majors — so if you are interested in applying your skills to advance technology applications in the sectors listed above, this program is for you.

 You will be funded for your eight-week experiential learning internship working no more than 30 hours per week.
-You will earn approximately $6,000 for the full internship.
+You will earn approximately $7,500 for the full internship.
+(Participants in the WIISER semiconductor program are eligible for additional financial support.)

 Yes, graduating seniors are eligible to apply but they must commit to participating in the full program if matched with a host.
 Preference may be given to students earlier in their academic careers.